baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 of Q-Learning.
 For which set of parameters does the agent perform best?
 How well does the final driving agent perform?_

+Parameters tuned (alpha, gamma, epsilon), their values, and the results for Key metrics, are tabulated and plotted, below.
+Parameters were sampled in a range where the intent is to fill in the parameters space between ranges if any particular setting demonstrates a promising trend.

 #### Condition and Parameter Key

 | Condition Name         | Alpha | Gamma | Epsilon |